mja65/Emu68-Imager/docs/download.md

 The legacy version of the imager can be found at the following [link](https://mja65.github.io/Emu68-Imager/Software/Emu68Imager.zip):

-The latest version of Emu68 Imager is 2.0.4 Note: Version 2 was released late October 2025.
+The latest version of Emu68 Imager is 2.0.4.1 Note: Version 2 was released late October 2025.

 The latest legacy version of Emu68 Imager is 1.0.6.5

 Changes since 1.0 are:
+2.0.4.1

+- Bugfix for where conversion to integer was not always set
+- Bugfix for where incorrect files might be copied in rare circumstances
+- Bugdix for issue where creating .img files resulted in an error

 2.0.4